-This article is the first of an introduction series about flash memory.
+This article is the first of an introduction series about flash memory with a focus on embedded systems.
 A high-level introduction shall we say.
 Not the kind that takes you straight to the electron and drags you through the depths of quantum physics.
 No. The purpose of this series is to provide useful information from an operational perspective.
 Things that you should know before incorporating flash-based devices into your design.
 Things that, if ignored, can really backfire on you.

 The Goods and the Bads

 At first sight, flash memories have everything to please embedded application designers.
 They are small, they can withstand large amounts of shocks and vibrations, as well as extreme temperatures, they are cheap (although the actual cost per byte can vary quite a lot based on application requirements) and exhibit very low energy consumption.
 Above all, they come in many different shapes and flavours, matching as many different applications, from tiny battery-powered sensor devices up to the most demanding high-speed computing platforms.

 But flash memories have a dark side.
 Their programming procedure is everything but straightforward, they can suffer significant bit error rates (which typically grow with age and wear), they are subject to weird side effects, like program and read disturbance, and can be corrupted by untimely power losses.
 Not quite heartening.
 Because unless flash is your profession, solving the flash puzzle is probably not a priority.
 This is where flash management software comes in.